Being proactive about Ruby security

 Further reading: #8468

-Updated by ioquatix (Samuel Williams) about 1 year ago
+Updated by ioquatix (Samuel Williams) almost 2 years ago

 shyouhei (Shyouhei Urabe) Thanks for updating this issue correctly.